7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 - What accounts are later objectives based on Company Role?

+- What is CPU architecture?
+- Have two is one - one is none? - Multiple shells for stability issues
+- Are you able to run in memory?
+- Living Off the Land Binaries?
+- Kernel Version
 - User Hierarchy
 	- Overextended Low Privilege User
 - Group Hierarchy